slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Everyone has a plan until they get punched in the mouth."
 -- Mike Tyson*

+> *"It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change."
+-- Charles Darwin*

+> *"At high tide the fish eats ants; at low tide the ants eat fish."
+-- Proverb*

 Listen to predict a collapse.

 > *"When things break, it’s not the actual breaking that prevents them from getting back together again.
 It’s because a little piece gets lost - the two remaining ends couldn’t fit together even if they wanted to.
 The whole shape has changed."